 Blossom End Rot is a Physiological Problem of Tomatoes & Related Crops.
-It’s Due to Calcium Shortage But Isn’t Cured By Adding Calcium.
+It’s Due to Calcium Shortage But Isn’t Normally Cured By Adding Calcium Such As Eggshells.
 Here’s The Solution.

 Blossom End Rot Symptoms

-There is no cure for the fruit that have BEM but it is possible to prevent new fruit from getting it.
+There is no cure for the fruit that have BER but it is possible to prevent new fruit from getting it.